-Data sets can get out of synch whenever new data is added.
-This is especially true when data sets are purchased from third-party sources and when receiving data streamed from connected resources.
-Connected resources could include CRM solutions, credit validation systems, trade systems and others, depending on your industry.
+Datasets can get out of synch whenever new data is added.
+This is especially true when datasets are purchased from third-party sources and when receiving data from connected resources.
+Connected resources could include CRM solutions, credit validation systems, insurance-specific data sources, regional or branch offices, and agent systems.
 It is vital to ensure that such data is checked and conformed to standards and that it is properly reconciled with your existing data before it is ever used.

-Data in Motion
+Data in motion

-As data moves between systems and processes within an organization, previously valid data has the potential to become inaccurate.
-It is important to ensure that at each step, any required data transformations are performed correctly and that the business rules being applied are working as intended.
-And it is just as important to ensure that no data is lost or corrupted during the basic process of moving between systems.
-An example of this is a set of claims entering an insurance organization.
-The claims data must move through a sequence of operational systems before being finalized.
+As data moves between systems and processes within your enterprise, previously valid data has the potential to become inaccurate.
+It is important to ensure that at each step, any required data transformation is performed correctly and that the business rules being applied are working as intended.
+It is just as important to ensure that no data is lost or corrupted during the basic process of moving between systems.
+An example of this comes from claims operations.
+The claims data entering your company must move through a sequence of operational systems before being finalized.
 There are critical data elements in each transaction that need to be monitored for accuracy and completeness at every step along the way.